crops/toolbox-docs-wip/README.md

 `pokyuser@892e5d2574d6:/workdir$`

-Although this is called the poky container, it does not include the bitbake meta-data for the Yocto Project poky distro, instead it is a Linux environment will all dependencies already installed.
+Although this is called the poky container, it does not include the bitbake meta-data for the Yocto Project poky distro, instead it is a Linux environment with all dependencies already installed.
+See the [Yocto Quick Start Guide](http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#releases) to get started with with Yocto project.

+## Working with Network Proxies
+If you are working behind a corporate firewall, you must provide a sockets based proxy solution in the host OS.
+Examples of such solutions for Windows and Mac are [Proxycap](http://www.proxycap.com) and [Proxifier](https://www.proxifier.com/).

 ## Troubleshooting
 ### Cannot connect to docker